 These elements offer a route through each unit while also allowing for a range of questions reflecting approaches from religious studies, theology, ethics, sociology and philosophy.

-Through this syllabus, Linthwaite Ardron is supported in developing and delivering excellence in R.E.
+Through this syllabus, we strive to deliver excellence in R.E.
 It sets out an approach to teaching and learning, supporting teachers to help children encounter core concepts in religions and beliefs in a coherent way, developing their understanding and their ability to hold balanced and informed conversations about religions and beliefs.
-It is underpinned by three core elements, which are woven together to provide breadth and balance within teaching and learning about religions and beliefs, thus supporting the aims of RE outlined below:
+It is underpinned by three core elements, which are woven together to provide breadth and balance within teaching and learning about religions and beliefs, thus supporting the aims of RE outlined below.

-- Enable children to know about and understand Christianity as a living faith that influences the lives of people worldwide and as the religion that has most shaped British culture and heritage.
+- Children know about and understand Christianity as a living faith that influences the lives of people worldwide and as the religion that has most shaped British culture and heritage.

-- Enable children to know and understand about other major world religions and non-religious worldviews, their impact on society, culture and the wider world, enabling them to express ideas and insights.
+- They know and understand about other major world religions and non-religious worldviews, their impact on society, culture and the wider world, enabling them to express ideas and insights.

 - Contribute to the development of the children’s own spiritual/philosophical convictions, exploring and enriching their own beliefs and values.